lammps/lammps/doc/src/compute_mesont.rst

 Description
 """""""""""

-These computes define computations for the per-node stretching (estretch), bending (ebend), and intertube (etube) energies, as well as the total stretching (estretch_tot), bending (ebend_tot), and intertube (etube_tot) energies for each atom (node) in a group.
-The evaluated value is selected by a parameter passed to the compute: estretch, ebend, etube, estretch_tot, ebend_tot, and etube_tot.
+These computes define computations for the stretching (estretch), bending (ebend), and intertube (etube) per-node (atom) and total energies.
+The evaluated value is selected by a parameter passed to the compute: estretch, ebend, etube.

 **Output info:**

-These computes calculate per-node (per-atom) vectors (estretch, ebend, etube), which can be accessed by any command that uses per-atom values from a compute as input, and global scalars (stretch_tot, ebend_tot, and etube_tot).
+These computes calculate per-node (per-atom) vectors, which can be accessed by any command that uses per-atom values from a compute as input, and global scalars.
 See the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.

-The per-atom vector values will be in energy :doc:`units <units>`.
+The computed values are provided in energy :doc:`units <units>`.

 Restrictions
 """"""""""""